 Why Nabdam?
 Understanding Our Community

-Nabdam District is officially the poorest district in all of Ghana: 68.6% multidimensional poverty, 100% rural, zero doctors, and not a single major international NGO running a dedicated programme.
+Nabdam District is the poorest of Ghana's 261 districts: 68.6% multidimensional poverty, 100% rural, a 45.9% literacy rate, and no technical or vocational school at all.
 Here is why we chose to start here.

 Nabdam District sits in the Upper East Region of Ghana, a few hours north of Bolgatanga.
 On paper, it looks like any other rural district.
 In the data, it is something else entirely.